bobleesj/Course_UIKit_Fundamentals_with_Bob/1000/1100/1101_optionals.md

 [1101_Optionals](https://www.dropbox.com/sh/vcc6ydca4i7j9uk/AADTQUM6jv4iHFeQbBXRU_Pua?dl=0)

 ### Resources
-If you are still confused in terms how how optional works, feel free to read the additional video similar to this on my YouTube channel.
+If you are still confused with optionals, feel free to watch an additional video similar to this on my YouTube channel.
+If not, you may skip.

 [The Complete Swift 3 Tutorial with Bob: Optionals (YouTube)](https://www.youtube.com/watch?v=nTvngVHWe-M)

 ## Conclusion
-Boom!
-Now you finally understand the why Swift engineering have implemented optionals and how to use them.
-To be more specific, you've learned two fundamental concepts.
-The rule number one is that every variable type even if it's optionals type has to be defined whether explicitly or implicitly.
-Second, there are two ways to unwrap optionals to normal values.  `!` is used to force unwrap. `if let` is used to safely unwrap.
-In our next lesson, you will learn why `?` and `!` appear  you create an object and access its optional properties and methods.
+Now you finally understand the why Swift engineers have implemented optionals and how to use them.

+To be more specific, you've learned two fundamental concepts in the Swift programming language.
+The rule number one is that every variable type, even if optional, has to be defined whether explicitly or implicitly.
+Second, there are two ways to unwrap optionals to normal types.  `!` is used to force unwrap. `if let` is used to safely unwrap.

+In our next lesson, you will learn why `?` and `!` appear you create an object and access its properties and methods.

 #### Stay Connected
-I focus on building long-term relationship with you.
-So feel free to follow on my social media for personal updates and engagement.
-You may see what my daily life is like on Instagram living in Seoul, Korea.
+I focus on building a long-term relationship with you.
+Feel free to follow on my social media for personal updates and engagement.
+You may see what my daily activity is like on Instagram.

 <p>
 <a href="http://bobthedeveloper.io"><img src="https://img.shields.io/badge/Personal-Website-333333.svg"></a>